SeaPickle754/pyglet-ball-game/README.md

 # preveiw:
 A little bit shaky, not sure if you want this to take up some of your precious little memory on your 2012 laptop?
 I get it. pre.png is a screenshot of what the game is.
 Don't like it?
 Just run delete.command and watch as the directory gets wisked away from your system. :)

+# notes:
+don't run setup.command.
+That's for python 2.
+All it does is just run get-pip.py